America on Wheels: 21st century

 Development was hindered by fundraising problems, environmental remediation issues, and even a national debate on pork barrel government spending.

 After three separate groundbreakings in 2001, 2004 and 2005, the museum, which cost over $17 million to build, was officially opened to the public on April 12, 2008.

 Collection and exhibits

 1889 Nadig Gas-Powered Carriage

 A historically important part of the museum's collection is the 1889 Nadig Gas-Powered Car, the first gas-powered vehicle driven in the United States.

-Henry Nadig, a German-born vineyard owner who sold it all to come to America with his family.
-He became a mechanist and opened a shop with his sons in Allentown, Henry completed his gas-powered carriage in 1889, two years before Charles E. Duryea's first gas-powered automobile.
-Henry tested and drove the vehicle at night, because the carriage scared horses.
-The vehicle was dedicated by family to keep from rusting, and was then slightly restored.
+Henry Nadig, a Rhineland-born vineyard owner who sold it all to come to America with his family.
+He became a mechanist and opened up a shop with his sons in Allentown, Henry completed his gas-powered carriage in 1889, two years before Charles E. Duryea's first gas-powered automobile and also had finished his project car in 1889 2 years prior to the Ohio business man John Lambert.
+Henry tested and drove the vehicle at night, because the carriage scared the horses.
+He was sighted by local police officers for this incident in Allentown, PA.
+The vehicle was dedicated by family to keep from rusting and then was slightly restored and placed in the museum for preservation.
+Family stories will tell that Nadig was approached by Henry Ford in hopes to create a business partnership.